upura/sigir-ecom-2021/README.md

 One of the important points is to figure out the clues which can break the baseline.
 We applied adversarial validation methodology, creating a classifier for train and test data, for validation data selection.
 This evaluation approach guided us, and we decided to use prospective model for the specific test data.
-More detailed information will be available on the technical paper (to appear).
+More detailed information will be available on the technical paper (to appear), the [slides](https://speakerdeck.com/upura/adversarial-validation-to-select-validation-data-for-evaluating-performance-in-e-commerce-purchase-intent-prediction), and the [video](https://youtu.be/Vs24X6L88rQ).

 ## Implementation